Then again, she might be made of tougher stuff then she looks; the Witch character does later show up in the comics, usually to bother the dwarves.

 In The Dark Knight The Joker almost suffers this fate, but is saved by Batman.

 This is a very popular move in the Batman films.
 In Burton's Batman, a mook got thrown over the side, while in Returns, Catwoman falls more than once, though she survives each fall (due to having nine lives).
 The Penguin also falls through a window during his final fight with Batman.
 In Forever, Edward Nygma throws his boss to his death.
 Finally, in Batman & Robin, all three villains jump off the Arkham tower, yet miraculously survive.

 The entire climax of Burton's first Batman movie is a big homage to Metropolis, where Freder Frederson chases Dr. Rotwang up into the cathedral and knocks him off the roof.

 In Superman II, the Zod Gang gets this death.
 Superman throws General Zod into an icy abyss in a crevice, Lois punches Ursa into another crevice, and Non, while trying to fly, falls into another crevice, as the Zod Gang's powers have just been taken away.
-Although there is a deleted scene where they are arrested by Arctic police, it doesn't explain how they could have survived, so it could be taken as an alternate ending, similar to the Sylvia scenes in Ice Age.
+Although there is a deleted scene where they are arrested by Arctic police, it doesn't explain how they could have survived, so it could be taken as an alternate ending.

 In First Blood, sadistic head deputy Art Galt, ignoring Chief Teasle's orders to capture Rambo alive, tried to shoot him from a helicopter.
 After being cornered in a cliff, Rambo threw a rock at it, causing the helicopter to pitch heavily and drop Gault to his death into the gorge.
 Unlike Disney, we are shown proof-positive that Galt ain't coming back when Rambo picks him up to steal his gear and sees his face turned to hamburger.